project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Live-at-acres-2018-with-ed-curry.md

 ---
-title: LIVE at ACRES 2018 with Ed Curry
+title: Live At Acres 2018 With Ed Curry
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-12-07)